splunk/public-o11y-docs/alerts-detectors-notifications/autodetect.rst

 #.
 Select the :strong:`Detectors` tab.
 #.
 In the search field, enter the name of the detector you want to turn off.

-    For example, to search for the ``K8s Node Memory Utilization is high`` detector, start by entering ``K8s Node``.
+    For example, to search for the "K8s Node Memory Utilization is high" detector, enter "K8s Node.""
 The result list update automatically.

     .. image:: /_images/images-detectors-alerts/autodetect/autodetect-search.png
       :width: 80%